 When both $\mathbf{A}$ and $\mathbf{B}$ are classical, the triviality of the modular dynamics gives $W_{\sigma}=W$.
 Hence the inequalities for $W_{\sigma}$ can be stated as

 As illustrated in Subsection \ref{OndAfdKlasVbUitdrGeval}, $W$ is not symmetric in general, even for classical systems.
 To ensure the usual metric symmetry, $W_{\sigma\sigma}$ still has to be used.

-In particular, the various inequalities above illustrate that considering a set of systems at most some specified Wasserstein distance away from a given system $\mathbf{B}$ satisfying a detailed balance property, sensibly relates to the deviation (as measured by Wasserstein distance) of systems in that set from detailed balance.
-By choosing $\mathbf{B}$ to be simple or well understood, say some appropriately chosen classical system, we then have what we expect to be a set of non-equilibrium systems $\mathbf{A}$ having structure close enough to detailed balance to make them amenable to further analysis.
+\textbf{Conclusion.} The various inequalities above illustrate that considering a set of systems at most some specified Wasserstein distance away from a given system $\mathbf{B}$ satisfying a detailed balance property, sensibly relates to the deviation (as measured by Wasserstein distance) of systems in that set from detailed balance.
+In addition, we can choose $\mathbf{B}$ to be simple or well understood, say some appropriately chosen classical system.
+In this way we can obtain what we expect to be sets of non-equilibrium systems $\mathbf{A}$ having structure close enough to detailed balance to make them amenable to further analysis.